dennisppaul/klangstrom-stm32-standalone/tools/README.md

 the following scripts are for development purposes only. they try to establish a development workflow for *Arduino IDE* i.e symlinking libraries and hardware definitions into

 - `KLST_PANDA-update_variant.sh` :: symlinks all files in the local `variant` folder into the *STM32duino* variant folder.
-- `‌link_libraries.sh` :: creates symlink for libraries specified in
+- `‌link_libraries.sh` :: creates symlink for libraries specified in arduino library folder
-- `‌./variants/KLST_PANDA/KLST_PANDA-boards.txt` :: may need to be appended to variant board definition
+- `‌append-board-variant-definition.sh` :: appends board defintion from e.g from `./variants/KLST_PANDA/KLST_PANDA-boards.txt` ( included in `‌KLST_PANDA-update_variant.sh` )

 currently the following files are relevant for a variant: